About the Cecil County WIC Program

 Give WIC a Call!

-Due to increased volume, you may be placed on hold until a representative is available to help you.
-Please be patient.
-If you get voicemail, leave a message and a worker will call you back.
+If you get voicemail, leave a message, and a team member will call you back.
 Please answer your phone when unknown or blocked numbers are calling.
-You can also email us at MDH.WIC@Maryland.gov.
+You can also email us at [email protected].

 To set up an appointment to apply for WIC, call the WIC office at (410) 996-5255.
-You will need to bring each person who is applying for benefits to this first appointment, including infants and all children up to age five.
-In preparation for your appointment, please bring the following items:
+Every person applying for benefits must attend the first appointment, including infants and all children up to age five.
+In preparation for your meeting, please bring the following items:

 WIC Breastfeeding Services